HaolunWang/Client-and-Server-project-in-Unix/README.md

 Instruction:

-If you use Windows, please download "bitvise ssh" and run the programs;
+If you use Windows, please download "bitvise ssh client" and run the programs;

 If you use IOS, please use the console to run the programs;